-Child Care Resources of Rockland, Inc. has faced myriad challenges since it was first founded in 1974 when Phyllis Helbraun, with a grant from the National Council of Jewish Women, established the Day Care and Child Development Council.
+Child Care Resources of Rockland, Inc. has faced a myriad of challenges since it was first founded in 1974 when Phyllis Helbraun, with a grant from the National Council of Jewish Women, Rockland Section established the Day Care and Child Development Council.
 We invite you to read more about CCRR’s history and about the changes, challenges, and growth of the last year as we look to the future.

 View the 2021-2022 Financial Position.